Austin Gallery

 Cons

-At this price the build is value-grade — soft and functional, not the thick double-sherpa of the plusher picks — and it is single-zone throw coverage for a lap or one person on the couch.
+Know its job: the 4-hour auto-shutoff marks this as a couch and reading-chair throw, not an overnight bed blanket, and the plush is the pleasant value grade rather than thick double sherpa.
 Neither is a surprise for the money.
-If you want a first heated blanket, a throw for the spare room, or a low-risk gift, this is the easy, affordable choice, and cheap enough to buy two.
+If you want a first heated blanket, a throw for the spare room, or a low-risk gift with a known name on the box, this is the easy, affordable choice, and cheap enough to buy two.

-The cheapest way onto this list without going cheap.
-A 2-layer flannel throw with multiple heat settings, an auto-off, and machine-washability for around thirty dollars.
+The cheapest way onto this list without going cheap: the budget throw from the brand that invented the category.
+Four heat settings, a 4-hour auto-shutoff, machine-washability, and a soft microplush face for $25.87.
 The pick for a spare-room throw, a first heated blanket, or a low-risk gift.

-Buy this if you want a genuinely warm heated throw for the least money — it covers the essentials (multiple heat levels, auto-off, machine-washable) in a soft 2-layer flannel, at a price that makes it easy to add a second for another room.
-Ideal first electric blanket or a safe, useful gift.
+Buy this if you want a genuinely warm heated throw for the least money from the most proven name in electric bedding.
+It covers the essentials, four heat levels, auto-shutoff, machine-washable, in a soft microplush, at a price that makes it easy to add a second for another room.

 What we don't like